 I always like to ask if a game is actually improved by the VR experience, or if it is more of a curiosity that doesn't add anything to the core gameplay.
 Generally, racing games truly benefit from having the depth perception added by VR, perhaps more than any other genre.

 In DIRT 5, though, VR isn't really going to give you much advantage.
 Since the game isn't rendered in true Geometry 3D, you're not going to have that perfect depth perception of a native VR title.
 The 3D effect in DIRT 5 is more to add immersion to the experience, though the added depth perception doesn't hurt.

 DIRT 5 is an arcade game first and foremost and playing in 3D adds to that experience nicely, but it doesn't drastically change the gameplay as VR can do for some titles.
 This game just doesn't need the kind of precision required of simulator-style games, where VR makes a big difference.

 If you already have VorpX, absolutely give this a try, but I wouldn't necessarily recommend buying VorpX just for DIRT 5.
-I found that DiRT 3 and DiRT 4 were much more effected by having VR added to them.
+I found that DiRT 3 and DiRT 4 were much more affected by having VR added to them.
 That said, it's still a lot of fun.